-Notice to PAA Members: A continuing education reciprocity agreement between the PAA, the British Columbia Psychological Association (BCPA) and the Psychological Society of Saskatchewn (PSS) has been entered into between our respective associations offering registration to the three associations' respective continuing education programs at the same fees that each of these associations would charge to their own members.
+Notice to PAA Members: A continuing education reciprocity agreement between the PAA, the British Columbia Psychological Association (BCPA), the Psychological Society of Saskatchewn (PSS) and Idaho Psychological Association (IPA) has been entered into between our respective associations offering registration to the three associations' respective continuing education programs at the same fees that each of these associations would charge to their own members.

 British Columbia Psychological Association (BCPA) website: http://www.psychologists.bc.ca/

 Psychological Society of Saskatchewan (PSS) website: http://www.psychsocietysk.org/

 The following is a list of other non-PAA training/workshop events.

 Scroll down the list to view all the events that are listed (using the scroll bar immediately to the right of the list).